Western & Southern Thanksgiving Day 10k Run/Walk Q & A

+The race starts at 9:00 A.M.
 I always like to arrive about an hour before start time.
 This gives me plenty of time to park the car.
 The free lots at the stadium fill up very quickly.
-If I haven't registered or picked up my stuff, there's still plenty of time to go to Paul Brown Stadium and pick up my number and t-shirt at Gate C. Then I talk to my friends, check out the start, warm-up and enjoy the morning...
+If I haven't registered or picked up my stuff, there's still plenty of time to go to Paycor Stadium and pick up my number and t-shirt at Gate C. Then I talk to my friends, check out the start, warm-up and enjoy the morning...

-The race start is on Second Street, so you can park practically anywhere downtown.
-The area has grown exponentially in 104 years, so the parking options are endless.
-If you're in a rush to leave after the race, I would park near Fountain Square.!
+The race course starts is on Rosa Parks midway between 2nd Street and Freedom Way at the Banks so you can park anywhere downtown.
+There is free parking in the stadium lots.
+However, if you’re in a rush to leave after the race, I would park near Fountain Square.

 Absolutely!
 Over 30% of the participants are walkers.
 The walkers will take off right after the runners—approximately 5 minutes.
 You will be directed to the walkers starting line!